trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/running-migrations.md

 ### deployer.deploy(contract, args..., options)

 Deploy a specific contract, specified by the contract object, with optional constructor arguments.
-This is useful for singleton contracts, such that only one instance of this contract exists for your dapp.
-This will set the address of the contract after deployment (i.e., `Contract.address` will equal the newly deployed address), and it will override any previous address stored.

-You can optionally pass an array of contracts, or an array of arrays, to speed up deployment of multiple contracts.
+An array of contracts can be passed, but this option is deprecated.
  Additionally, the last argument is an optional object that can include the key named `overwrite` as well as other transaction parameters such as `gas` and `from`.
 If `overwrite` is set to `false`, the deployer won't deploy this contract if one has already been deployed.
 This is useful for certain circumstances where a contract address is provided by an external dependency.

 Note that you will need to deploy and link any libraries your contracts depend on first before calling `deploy`.
 See the `link` function below for more details.